 Global inequality has often been measured from the standpoint of the developed versus the developing countries; what is otherwise known captured in the development study literature as the UN Human Development Index.

 Two, to what further extent, has the inequality been rolled back to 1900, as Richard Baldwin argues, is now the case.
-Three, more importantly, can the inequality be resolved with any policy measures both within countries and between them ?
-Are there in need any of any UN Global Compact, as former UN Secretary General Kofi Annan insists ?
+Three, more importantly, can the inequality be resolved with any policy measures both within countries, and between them ?
+Are they in need of a UN Global Compact, as the late former UN Secretary General Kofi Annan, once insisted they do ?

 Surplus labor from China and India have driven the wages down.
-To the degree the creme de la creme from these markets have risen to the top, their vast numbers have displaced the elites in smaller countries, especially the member states of ASEAN.
+To the degree the creme de la creme from these markets have risen to the top, their vast numbers have displaced the hitherto well paid income earners in smaller countries, especially the member states of ASEAN.

 Some have even combined law, political science and economics to enhance one's employment prospect in the market place; as is the pathway offered by the Singapore Management University.
 These are the tensions, not mentioned specifically in the book, but carefully teased out in various sections of the work.